FAQ. Frequently asked questions about the Visual Journalism and Documentary Photography programme.

 1. Representational ability: the ability, based on close observation, to reproduce the essence of objects, functions, processes, and situations pictorially.

-2. Ability to abstract: the ability to represent general things, in particular, to work out essential aspects of the subject using principles of form and design.
+2. Ability to abstract: the ability to represent the general in the particular, and to carve out essential aspects of the subject using principles of form and design.

-3. Imagination: the imaginative invention or combination of formal and substantive pictorial and design contexts that extend or exceed mere representation.
+3. Imagination: the imaginative invention or combination of formal and substantive pictorial and design relations that extend or exceed mere representation.

 4. Selection ability: the ability to select and structure meaningful design work approaches (as a unity of content or function, form, and technique).